michaelsbradleyjr/traits.js/README.md

 ## API and Examples

 Documentation will be provided in the [wiki](https://github.com/michaelsbradleyjr/traits.js/wiki).
-For the initial `0.4.0` release, the API will exactly match that of the original library, and the latter's documentation can be consulted: &nbsp;[API](http://soft.vub.ac.be/~tvcutsem/traitsjs/api.html), &nbsp;[Tutorial](http://soft.vub.ac.be/~tvcutsem/traitsjs/tutorial.html), &nbsp;[HowToNode article](http://howtonode.org/traitsjs), &nbsp;[2011 PLASTIC Workshop paper](http://es-lab.googlecode.com/files/traitsJS_PLASTIC2011_final.pdf).
+For the `0.4.x` releases, the API will exactly match that of the original library, and the latter's documentation can be consulted: &nbsp;[API](http://soft.vub.ac.be/~tvcutsem/traitsjs/api.html), &nbsp;[Tutorial](http://soft.vub.ac.be/~tvcutsem/traitsjs/tutorial.html), &nbsp;[HowToNode article](http://howtonode.org/traitsjs), &nbsp;[2011 PLASTIC Workshop paper](http://es-lab.googlecode.com/files/traitsJS_PLASTIC2011_final.pdf).

 ## Development and Testing